sharmap1/Unsplash-React-Hooks/README.md

 ## Overview

-This is a front end app that uses Unsplash API to make a dynamic web page that populates free images.This app has been made with Material UI framework.
+This is a front end app that uses Unsplash API to make a dynamic web page that populates free images.
+This app has been made with Material UI framework.

 ## Website link

 This app is hosted with netlify : https://freepicsunsplash.netlify.app/

+Also I have made a youtube video for this app, link: https://www.youtube.com/watch?v=nR8noi7NT-g&t=1326s

 ## Screenshot